owlbarn/tutorial/book/diffequation/README.md

 However, in a real harmonic oscillation system, there is also the frictional force.
 Such system is called *damped oscillation*.
 The frictional force is proportional to the velocity of the mass.
 Therefore the total force can be expressed as $F = -kx-cv$.
 Here $c$ is the damping coefficient factor.
 Since both the force and velocity can be expressed as derivatives of $x$ on time, we have:

 $$m\frac{dx}{dt^2} = -kx - c\frac{dx}{dt}$$ {#eq:diffequation:damped_osc}

 Here $m$ represents the mass of the object.
 Recall from the previous section that the state of the system in a symplectic solver is a tuple of two matrices, representing the position and momentum coordinates of the system.
-(TODO: why the momentum means the order 2 derivative.)
 Therefore, we can express the oscillation equation with a function from this system.

-TODO: Why the equation is symplectic.

 ```ocaml
 let a = 1.0